xebialabs/xl-docker-images/docs/environment-variables.md

 ### Common for all XL Products docker images,

-##### `APP_ROOT   ????`
-- value: "/opt/xebialabs"
-- Note:
-    - not valid anymore as APP_ROOT is set to /opt/xebialabs .. however in db-drivers.sh if you set APP_ROOT to different path it will take affect but then scrib will be broken and will fail with below,
-cp: cannot stat '/opt//db-libs/h2*': No such file or directory and this will cause docker container to stop as DB libs can not be found.

-##### `APP_HOME  ????`
-- value: "/${APP_ROOT}/xl-deploy-server"
-- Note:
-    - not valid anymore as APP_HOME is set to ${APP_ROOT}/{{ product }}-server .. if we tried to pass it as env docker container start will fail with below, /opt/xebialabs/xl-deploy-server/bin/run-in-container.sh: line 136: cd: /opt/default-plugins: No such file or directory

 ##### `ADMIN_PASSWORD`
 - value: "password-value"
 - Admin user password used in XL Products
 - Note:
-    - If this value is not passed a random 8 characters password will be generated using "pwgen 8"
+    - If this value is not passed a random 8 characters password will be generated

 ##### `REPOSITORY_KEYSTORE_PASSPHRASE`
 value: "passphrase-string"
 Repository keystore passphrase used in XL Products
-If this value is not passed a random 16 characters password will be generated using "pwgen 8"
+If this value is not passed a random 16 characters password will be generated
 Note:
     - Keystore password must be at least 6 characters

 ##### `REPOSITORY_KEYSTORE`
 - value: "keystore-string"
-- Repository keystore passphrase used in XL Products
+- Repository keystore used in XL Products
 - Note:
     - If this value is set then it will be converted to base64 value and added to keystore file like below, echo "${REPOSITORY_KEYSTORE}" | base64 -d > ${APP_HOME}/conf/repository-keystore.jceks